chadwhitacre/openpath/2025/fizzy-should-be-fair-source/index.md

 1. **Protection against enshittification**.
 If a company loses its way with a product, the community or another company can pick up with a version prior to when the decay set in, and carry it forward in a different direction.
-1. **Protection against a vendor disappearing**.
+1. **Protection against vendor disappearance**.
 If the original producer goes out of business, it's guaranteed that others can carry it forward unencumbered.